GPUOpen-Tools/radeon_gpu_profiler/docs/source/InstructionTiming.rst

 - EXPORT: Includes export instructions

 - MISC: Includes other miscellaneous instructions such as s_endpgm

+- RAYTRACE: Includes the BVH instructions used during raytracing.

 The instruction types table provides a useful summary of the shader's structure especially for very long shaders.